-Coronavirus disease (COVID-19) is an infectious disease which is caused by a newly discovered coronavirus.
+Coronavirus disease (COVID-19) is an infectious disease that is caused by a coronavirus.
 Its impact can vary between people, from mild symptoms to serious life-threatening illness.

 How The Florey is making a difference